daesavellano/dandalandan-portfolio/content/tswd/_index.md

 Through the Telling Stories with Data course, I did the following:

-- **Showcased mastery of data visualization principles.**

-    I created clear, compelling, and accurate visualizations that effectively communicated needed insights
+- **Showcased mastery of data visualization principles**: I created clear, compelling, and accurate visualizations that effectively communicated needed insights.

-- **Developed storytelling skills.**

-    I understood how to structure narratives around data to engage audiences and drive action, similar to the [1 pixel wealth](https://eattherichtextformat.github.io/1-pixel-wealth/) example
+- **Developed storytelling skills:** I understood how to structure narratives around data to engage audiences and drive action, similar to the [1 pixel wealth](https://eattherichtextformat.github.io/1-pixel-wealth/) example.

-- **Built on my existing Tableau skills.**

-    I improved my dashboarding and visualization skills, building on my experiences with my past two summer internships wherein I worked with Tableau
+- **Built on my existing Tableau skills:** I improved my dashboarding and visualization skills, building on my experiences with my past two summer internships wherein I worked with Tableau visualizations.

-- **Built a professional portfolio.**

-    I created a collection of data stories and finally finished (a draft of) my portfolio so that I can demonstrate my capabilities to potential employers and collaborators!
+- **Built a professional portfolio:** I created a collection of data stories and finally finished (a draft of) my portfolio so that I can demonstrate my capabilities to potential employers and collaborators!

 ## Portfolio